shernille37/Estate-Ease/README.md

 # Estate Ease Real Estate Platform
 > A web application to help you find your next rental property.

-The `_theme_files` folder contains the pure HTML files with Tailwind classes.

 ## Features

 - User authentication with Google & Next Auth